Solid Waste as a Renewable Resource

 The most important benefit of solid waste as a renewable energy resource is in the decrease of environmental pollution and one of the more practical ways of using organic solid waste is in composting.
 The shredding and pulping of agricultural and forestry wastes produces materials that can be productively used to help improve the properties of poor quality soils.

-Most solid garden wastes such as leaves, twigs, sticks and grass clippings, etc. can all be easily composted in simple composting bins without pest or odour problems.
+Most solid garden wastes such as leaves, twigs, sticks and grass clippings, etc. can all be easily composted within a simple composting bin without pest or odour problems.
 Reducing organic solid wastes at home into compost has many benefits producing a finished product that can be used as a soil amendment to improve dry sandy soil or heavy clay soils allowing roots to spread and the plants and soil life to breathe or as a top dressing and mulch.

 Domestic waste resources that can be used for energy production are diverse.
 The world’s energy markets today rely heavily on finite sources of fossil fuels coal, petroleum crude oil, and natural gas as their primary sources of energy.
 Every year, millions and millions of tons of solid waste are disposed of by landfill, while at the same time, millions of tons of coal, oil and natural gas is incinerated to create electrical power.